Retool is a fast way for engineers to build internal tools. Here’s a 4 minute video demo.

 - We can't force customers to upgrade, which leads to many versions of Retool being in use at any given amount in time.
 This increases the cost of providing support to customers.

 These are challenges we've surmounted in various ways.
-If there's interest, we'd be happy to write a blog post about this later.
+If there's interest, we'd be happy to write a blog post about this: tweet to us to let us know.